Filing an Automotive Breach of Warranty Lawsuit

 • Owners have much longer period of time to bring a breach of warranty claim

-What Is the Process if Filing a Breach of Warranty Claim?
+What Is the Process for Filing a Breach of Warranty Claim?

 Claimants for breach of warranty are often required to participate in a manufacturer-funded informal dispute resolution process.
 This process is free to consumers and the results are not binding on the vehicle owner.
 If the owner is dissatisfied with the result, the owner can still file a lawsuit in court.
 Cohen suggests reaching out to a law firm and ask for a free consultation with an attorney prior to the dispute resolution process.